menu iconknow your dna logosearch icon

 KnowYourDNA is reader-supported.
 This means we may receive a commission when you buy something from one of the links on this page.

-A karyotype is a form of chromosome testing that provides a snapshot of your complete set of chromosomes.1 Geneticists may use it to detect irregularities in either structure or in your chromosomes' count (missing or excessive chromosomes).
+A karyotype is a form of chromosome testing that provides a snapshot of your complete set of chromosomes, the structures in a cell nucleus that contain DNA.

 Karyotyping can be valuable for diagnosing a suspected genetic disorder or assessing its inheritance risk.
+Let’s discuss the process further.

 Know Your DNA Reviews